Cryptomines-Network/cryptomines-blockchain-gui/README.md

 - **`npm run dev:gui` fails to start the app without providing a reason**

-  1. In your command line, please go to the `chia-blockchain` directory (one level up)
+  1. In your command line, please go to the `cryptomines-blockchain` directory (one level up)
   2. Run `. ./activate`
-  3. Run `cd chia-blockchain-gui`
+  3. Run `cd cryptomines-blockchain-gui`
   4. Run `npm run dev:gui` to start the app.
   5. If still does not work, please open you process manager and kill all Chia / Python related processes.